realitytracing/Reality-Tracing-WIP/human-foundations/salience-capture-principle-and-the-plural-clamp-requirement.md

 The goal is not merely to stop runaway behavior.

 It is to restore a society in which no single axis must carry everything.

 ---

+## Axis-Bound Suppression and Orthogonal Restoration

+Suppression alone often fails because it remains organized by the same directional axis as the runaway it opposes.

+A captured sink does not disappear merely because the system begins resisting it.

+If attention, fear, correction, and self-monitoring all remain oriented around the same underlying axis, then salience is still trapped inside the same attractor basin.

+This is **axis-bound suppression**.

+Examples include:

+- paranoia opposed through further safety analysis
+- productivity obsession opposed through guilt-driven anti-productivity monitoring
+- purity obsession opposed through purity about non-purity
+- security overreach opposed through permanent security-centered discourse
+- identity capture opposed through obsessive anti-identity positioning

+In these cases, the content changes from pursuit to resistance, but the direction remains the same.

+The system has not exited the sink.

+It is still thinking in its terms.

+This is why suppression can produce **false plurality**.

+The surface appears to contain opposition, but both sides remain aligned along the same salience axis.

+A real clamp requires **orthogonal restoration**.

+An orthogonal local end does not merely resist the runaway.
+It redirects salience into a different mode of life.

+Examples include:

+- painting eggshells
+- fixing a car
+- correcting posture
+- tending a garden
+- talking to a local bartender
+- cooking for someone
+- repairing an object
+- taking a walk without optimization pressure
+- participating in ordinary community rituals

+These do not argue against the runaway from within its frame.

+They create another ground of experience.

+They absorb salience outside the captured axis and restore alternative structures of meaning, embodiment, and care.

+This is the difference between:

+- **false plurality** — many activities still aligned along one directional axis
+- **real plurality** — independent or partially orthogonal local ends that redistribute salience

+The anti-runaway task is therefore not only to suppress the dominant sink.

+It is to restore ways of living that do not have to pass through it.

+A concise formulation:

+**Opposition is not escape if it stays on the same axis.**

+A fuller formulation:

+**Suppression alone often fails because it remains organized by the same salience direction as the runaway.
+A real clamp must introduce orthogonal local ends that redirect attention, energy, and meaning into other viable grounds of life.**

+---